FAQ (Frequently Asked Questions)

 – Full Mouth Debridement (FMD) – An FMD will be recommended if it has been a long time since you have had a professional dental cleaning or if there is simply too much plaque, stain, or calculus on your teeth and around your gums to make accurate diagnoses.
 This is an overall “pressure wash” of sorts that removes most buildup from above the gum line and possibly slightly below (depending on how much buildup is there).
 This cleaning can be slightly irritating to your gums, so polishing is not completed at the end of the visit to reduce complications like excessive tenderness or even periodontal abscesses.
 Your hygienist will irrigate your gums with a prescription strength antimicrobial rinse to aid with healing and will schedule you for a follow-up visit in 4 weeks to finish developing your treatment plan with your dentist and to polish your teeth.

 – Gingivitis Therapy – this will be recommended if, during evaluation by your hygienist and dentist, it is determined that you have active gingivitis present in your gum tissue.
 Symptoms that your hygienist and dentist will look for include redness, swollen tissue, and bleeding upon measuring your gums.
 These symptoms need to be combined with very limited or no bone loss evident on the x-rays that will have been taken.
-Gingivitis Therapy is a a bit more involved that a regular prophy cleaning and will focus more on removing plaque and calculus below your gum line.
+Gingivitis Therapy is a bit more involved than a regular prophy cleaning and will focus more on removing plaque and calculus below your gum line.
 You may require some minimally invasive topical anesthetic to make the process more comfortable for you.
 Gingivitis Therapy can be slightly irritating to your gums, so polishing is not completed at the end of the visit to reduce complications like excessive tenderness or even periodontal abscesses.
-Your hygienist will irrigate your gums with a prescription strength antimicrobial rinse to aid with healing and will schedule you for a follow-up visit in 4 weeks to ensure your tissue has returned to a normal level of health, make sure brushing and flossing is going well for you at home, and to polish your teeth.
-After Gingivitis Therapy, you will be able to return to a regular 6 month Prophy schedule.
+Your hygienist will irrigate your gums with a prescription strength antimicrobial rinse to aid with healing and will schedule you for a follow-up visit in 4 weeks to ensure your tissue has returned to a normal level of health, make sure brushing and flossing are going well for you at home, and to polish your teeth.
+After Gingivitis Therapy, you will be able to return to a regular 6-month Prophy schedule.

 – Scaling and Root Planing (SRP/Deep Cleaning) – SRP will be recommended if your hygienist and dentist are detecting signs of active Periodontal Disease.
 Symptoms of Periodontal Disease include, but are not limited to, red to purple gum tissue, swollen gum tissue, receding gum line, bad breath, loose teeth, and radiographic bone loss and calculus buildup.
-This is a serious condition that needs to be treated with the utmost care and diligence not only on the part of your hygienist and dentist, but also on the part of the patient with increased home care habits.
+This is a serious condition that needs to be treated with the utmost care and diligence not only on the part of your hygienist and dentist but also on the part of the patient with increased home care habits.
 SRP can be recommended for limited sections or for the entire mouth depending on the severity of the condition.
 Your hygienist or dentist will likely numb your gum tissues using a local anesthetic to ensure your comfort throughout the procedure.
-Due to this, your appointments will likely be split into right half and left half.
-Each of these appointments are scheduled for at least an hour and a half to ensure your hygienist is able to thoroughly and effectively remove the plaque and calculus below and aove your gumline to arrest the disease and stop the progression of bone loss.
+Due to this, your appointments will likely be split into a right half and left half.
+Each of these appointments is scheduled for at least an hour and a half to ensure your hygienist is able to thoroughly and effectively remove the plaque and calculus below and above your gum line to arrest the disease and stop the progression of bone loss.
 This cleaning will be irritating to your gums, so polishing is not completed at the end of the visit to reduce complications like excessive tenderness or even periodontal abscesses.
 Your hygienist will irrigate your gums with a prescription strength antimicrobial rinse to aid with healing and will schedule you for a follow-up visit in 4 weeks to check healing to ensure the disease is under control, make sure home care is being completed effectively, and to polish your teeth.
 After SRP is completed, you will need to stay on a 3-4 month Periodontal Maintenance schedule that will be determined by your hygienist.

 – Periodontal Maintenance – Once SRP is completed, your gums will need closer monitoring and increased care to prevent active Periodontal Disease from recurring.
-Periodontal Maintenance is performed every 3-4 months due to the fact that the bacteria that cause Periodontal disease issues will return to their full, disease causing strength within about 90 days.
+Periodontal Maintenance is performed every 3-4 months due to the fact that the bacteria that cause Periodontal disease issues will return to their full, disease-causing strength within about 90 days.
 Your hygienist will measure your gums to ensure the disease is staying arrested.
 Periodontal Maintenance is a bit more involved that a Prophy and focuses more below the gum line.
 Your hygienist will scale any deposits off from above and below your gum line and finish with polishing and flossing your teeth as well as irrigating your gums with a prescription strength antimicrobial rinse.
-Generally a fluoride varnish will be recommended to help protect your smile from cavities and sensitivity.
+Generally, a fluoride varnish will be recommended to help protect your smile from cavities and sensitivity.

 Does it expire and what should I do with it?